-Any service required in an Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) or Psychiatric Residential Treatment Facility (PRTF) by the member is reimbursed as an all-inclusive rate.
-However, if the ICF/IID or PRTF does not provide the required service(s) on-site, such as occupational and/or physical therapies, a written agreement between the ICF/IID or PRTF and an outside source must be developed and implemented to provide these services.
+Occupational and/or physical therapy services provided to a member in an Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID), Psychiatric Residential Treatment Facility (PRTF), or nursing facility is not eligible for separate reimbursement.
+If the ICF/IID or PRTF does not provide the required service(s) on-site, such as occupational and/or physical therapies, a written agreement between the ICF/IID or PRTF and an outside source must be developed and implemented to provide these services.

-The ICF/IID or PRTF is responsible for reimbursement of therapy services to the provider.
-Services provided by outside source(s) are included in the ICF/IID or PRTF rate and must not be billed separately.
-Refer to Chapter 511, Intermediate Care Facility for Individuals with Intellectual Disabilities or Chapter 531, Psychiatric Residential Treatment Facility for more information.
+The ICF/IID, PRTF, or Nursing Facility is responsible for reimbursement of therapy services to the provider and may not be billed separately.
+Refer to Chapter 511, Intermediate Care Facility for Individuals with Intellectual Disabilities or Chapter 531, Psychiatric Residential Treatment Facility Services or Chapter 514, Nursing Facility Services for more information.